Automatic Exploration of Machine Learning Experiments on OpenML

 While similar meta-datasets have been created in the past, we were not able to access them by the links provided in their respective papers: \citet{Smith2014} provides a repository with Weka-based machine learning experiments on 72 data sets, 9 machine learning algorithms, 10 hyperparameter settings for each algorithm, and several meta-features of each data set. \citet{Reif2012ACD} created a meta-dataset based on machine learning experiments on 83 datasets, 6 classification algorithms, and 49 meta features.

-In this paper, we describe our experimental setup, to specify how our meta-dataset is created by running random machine learning experiments through the OpenML platform \citep{OpenML2013} and how to access our results.
+In this paper, we describe our experimental setup, specify how our meta-dataset is created by running random machine learning experiments through the OpenML platform \citep{OpenML2013} and explain how to access our results.